Equivariant triangulations of tori of compact Lie groups and hyperbolic extension to non-crystallographic Coxeter groups: The general case

-Thus, $\Omega$ is a finite abelian group.
-The following table details the fundamental groups of the irreducible root systems:

-The description of $\Omega$ given in \cite[VI, \S 2.3]{bourbaki456} is useful.
-Given the highest root $\alpha_0=\sum_{i=1}^n n_i\alpha_i$ of $\Phi$, recall that a weight $\varpi_i$ is called \emph{minuscule} if $n_i=1$ and that minuscule weights form a set of representatives of the classes in $P/Q$ (see \cite[Chapter VI, Exercise 24]{bourbaki456}).
+a finite abelian group and we see that we have a decomposition $\widehat{W}_{\rm{a}}\simeq W_{\rm{a}}\rtimes\Omega$.
+The Table \ref{extendeddynkindiagrams} depicts the fundamental groups of irreducible root systems.
+Recall that a fundamental weight $\varpi_i$ is called \emph{minuscule} if $n_i=1$ and that minuscule weights form a set of representatives of the non-trivial classes in $P/Q$ (see \cite[VI, \S 2.3, Corollary]{bourbaki456}).
 Dually, we have the same notion and result for \emph{minuscule coweights}.
-Let